mattneary/Tarpits-Abstraction/chapters/Computation.md

 Finally we reach the most important part of our S-Expressions, their underlying lists.
-That is to say, every Symbolic Expression is innately a list of other expressions, whether atomic or symbolic, and these lists serve as an analog to that data-type.
+That is to say, every Symbolic Expression is innately a list of other expressions, whether atomic or symbolic, and these lists serve as an analog to a the list data-type.
 To construct lists we will opt for a sort of linked-list implementation in our lambda definitions.
 We begin with a pair and a `nil` definition, each readily revealing their type by opting for either the passed `c` or `n` function.
+The function definitions are displayed in Figure~\ref{fig:pairFuncDefs}.

 ```fig:pairFuncDefs
 cons &= \lambda a \lambda b \lambda c \lambda n ((c)a)b